HSF/documents/HSF-TN/draft-2016-PROJ/draft-HSF-TN-2016-PROJ.md

 ## Usability and run-time settings
 It should be straight forward for a user to set up and run your project.
 This can for example be ensured by providing environment setup scripts, but the number of environment variables required should be limited as far as possible.

+## Be prepared for using external (cloud) services
+The project should be careful in its assumptions about the user environment, like having access to extra storage or network connections.
+Like for the development process, make it easy to integrate your software into e.g. a container.

 ## Publications and References
 Users of your software should be able to give credit to your work.
 Try to publish your work in conference proceedings or journals such as *Computing and Software for Big Science* so that it can be properly cited.